 Do not worry too much if you have your heart set on a particular plant or flower that requires a cooler or wetter environment than the one you can provide it.

 As long as the plant can survive in climates that are not at the extremes of your environment (several degrees either way) there are specific steps you can take to make the environment more tolerable for that plant – such as creating shaded areas and using wind breakers and placing them strategically where they will get more water (as outlined below).

 Check Your Soil’s pH Vale

 Have you checked the pH value of your soil?
-There are simple kits available that will allow you to do this easily.
+There are simple kits available from Amazon that will allow you to do this easily.
 Picking the best plants for your garden will be a lot easier when you know which plants are best suited to your soil.